tootsao/RoboLiam/README.md

 - serverInfo
 - info

-Credit to [Noba](https://www.reddit.com/user/N0ba/) on Redit for the Protogen Avatar.
+Credit to [Noba](https://www.reddit.com/user/N0ba/) on Reddit for the Protogen Avatar.